Barbering Schools in Michigan

 In Michigan, you will pay a $20 fee for your initial barber license.
 From there, you will need to pay $30 to renew on an annual basis.
 Before you get to this step, you will need to complete at least an 1,800-hour training program at an approved school.
 Michigan has an online portal that handles the renewal process.
 Currently, Michigan does not require continuing education requirements for licensed barbers to complete between renewal periods.
 When you speak with barbering schools in this state, be sure to ask how they prepare students for state licensure.

 Across the country, the job outlook for barbers is very promising.
 In the years between 2010 and 2020, O*Net expects job openings for barbers to grow by 11%.
 Job growth may be similar in Michigan, particularly in large cities where there is a greater demand for barber shops and their services.
 Since many barber shops are owned by experienced barbers, you may have the chance to become a business owner.
 Barbering salaries vary widely in Michigan.
 Since some of your income may come from tips, your income may be dependent on how many clients you see on a daily basis.
-Per O*Net, most barbers in Michigan earn between $16,300 and $35,900 per year.
-The average salary for a Michigan barber is $18,500 per year (O*Net, 2013).
+The average salary for a Michigan barber is $25,950 per year (Bureau of Labor Statistics, 2020).

 Customer service is the name of the game in barbering.
 Men don't just go to a barber shop to get a haircut; they want to relax, forget about the stresses of everyday life, and leave feeling like they look good.
 As a result, you must develop excellent customer service skills to succeed as a barber.
 Learn how to read people and figure out if they want to talk or if they want to enjoy some silence.
 It's also important to be able to understand what a customer wants for his hair; if you can help a guy keep a style he likes month after month, he'll come back to you when he needs a trim.
 The field of barbering is growing all over the country, so you may be able to look forward to more clients as your career grows.
 Circleville Today reports on a local barbershop that began as a one-person organization.
 Now, there are several barber chairs and the barbershop has served the same clients for decades.
 You may even be able to work in an upscale setting if you have the skills for it!
 Crain's Detroit reports that upscale barbershops are taking root in Detroit.
 No matter which type of barbershop you work in, you can develop a great client base in Michigan.